 Is now the time to buy a car in Singapore?

-Car drivers have it the worst, having to pay around S$65,010 to S$106,388 for a COE.
-And that’s on top of all the other fees and costs of registering a car in Singapore.
+And that’s not counting all the other fees and costs of registering a car in Singapore.

-Those who are adamant about going ahead buying a new car now should weigh carefully the financial cost against the utility or convenience of owning your own vehicle.
+Of course, this isn’t financial advice by any means.
+Those who are thinking of going ahead buying a new car now should carefully weigh the financial commitment against the utility or convenience of owning your own vehicle.

 Options such as renewing your COE or purchasing an Off-Peak Car may also be worth considering.